Tips for a sustainable move out from halls

 ♻️ Get selling on second-hand marketplace apps like Vinted or Depop.
 For gadgets or larger items, explore eBay, Gumtree or Facebook marketplace.

 ♻️ Live in Garden or Connaught Halls?
-We are piloting collecting extra waste items such as toiletries and cleaning products from you, direct in your hall.
+We are piloting collecting extra waste items such as toiletries and cleaning products from you, directly in your hall.
 We will send out further information soon.